ch0ppy35/shop/README.md

 ### Database Migrations

-The application uses FluentMigrator to manage database migrations.
+The application uses Entity Framework Core to manage database migrations.
 Migrations are automatically applied when the services start.
 To add a new migration:

-1. Create a new migration class in the appropriate service's Migrations folder
+1. Navigate to the service directory
-2. Implement the Up and Down methods
+2. Run `dotnet ef migrations add <MigrationName>`
 3. Restart the service to apply the migration

 ## API Endpoints